Sumit6569/MoodLiftBackend/README.md

 4. Add tests if applicable
 5. Submit a pull request

-## License
+## 📞 Support

-This project is licensed under the ISC License.
+For support and questions, please contact the development team.